cmahnke/blaufusstoelpel/README.md

 ./scripts/setup.sh
 ```

+# Using a development version of Mirador from GitHub

+See [https://womanonrails.com/adding-yarn-package-from-github](https://womanonrails.com/adding-yarn-package-from-github) on how to add a specific revision.

+## Provided patches

+Mirador 3 is not really feature complete, even though it's tagged as a Release Candidate.
+The following changes need to be applied to make Mirador usable.

+* Thumbnails won't be displayed if they're static [#3330](https://github.com/ProjectMirador/mirador/issues/3330)
+* Mirador fails to load Minifests if bundled [#3311](https://github.com/ProjectMirador/mirador/issues/3311)
+* Mirador can't display non-paged viewing hints [3029](https://github.com/ProjectMirador/mirador/pull/3029)

+These patches are combined in one file in `patches`.

+Currently yarn will will pull Mirador directly from GitHub, not NPM.
+It applies the patches and rebuilds the viewer with these patches applied.

 # Converting Tiff files to WebP

 Interestingly WebP yields better results for digitized material, when using a lossless compression, then JPEG2000.